nickg/nvc/nvc.1.md

    format is designed for readability whereas the compact messages can be easily parsed by tools.

+* `--native`:
+  Generate a native code shared library.
+By default NVC will use LLVM JIT compilation to generate machine code at runtime.
+For large designs compiling to native code at elaboration time may improve performance.
+  This will also produce native shared libraries for packages.

  * `--std=`_rev_:
    Select the VHDL standard revision to use.
 Specify either the full year such as _1993_ or the decade such as _93_.
 The allowed revisions are 1993, 2000, 2002,